Tools In the Code Editor

 Docs Tab

 Click Docs in the Code Editor to see examples of all of the most important coding concepts that students have learned so far.
-It's a great place to look for examples and check code syntax.
+The Docs tab is a great place to look for examples and check code syntax.

 History Tab